A Calm Place For Emotional Healing

 You may notice:

-You can name the pattern
+You can name the pattern,

-but you cannot stop it.
+but you can’t stop it.

-You can understand your past
+You can understand your past,

 but it still shows up in the present.

-You can think differently
+You can think differently,

 but your reactions do not follow.